Designing navigation for the next gen of Ford vehicles

 Full state coverage

-For every element, all possible states documented — default, active, loading, error, disabled, and edge cases — so engineers had no ambiguity.
+For every element, I documented all possible states so engineers had no ambiguity.

-Thorough documentation is often invisible work — but on a product this complex, with a remote engineering team and no margin for misinterpretation, it was as important as the design itself.
-The Confluence specs became the shared language between UX and engineering throughout the entire build.
+Thorough documentation is invisible work, but with a remote team and no margin for misinterpretation, it mattered as much as the design itself.
+The Confluence specs became the shared language between UX and engineering.

-Writing state-level documentation also sharpened the design work itself.
-Thinking through every element's states — including edge cases and error conditions — surfaced gaps in the interaction model early, before they became engineering problems.
+Writing state-level specs sharpened the design too.
+Thinking through every state, including edge cases and errors, surfaced gaps in the interaction model before they became engineering problems.

 Shipped in millions of production vehicles

-The navigation experience shipped in production Ford and Lincoln vehicles as part of the SYNC 4 platform — across the F-150, Bronco, Mustang Mach-E, Lincoln Aviator, and Lincoln Nautilus.
-My work received positive feedback from Ford program managers.
+The navigation experience shipped in production Ford and Lincoln vehicles as part of the SYNC4 platform, across the F-150, Bronco, Lincoln Aviator, and Lincoln Nautilus.
+The 15" portrait variant, designed for the Mustang Mach-E, was completed but did not reach production due to contracting changes.

 Designing within constraints

-Brand guidelines, an existing design system, automotive safety standards, a reference product can sometimes be limiting, but in this case, it's clarifying.
-The constraints forced sharper thinking about what actually matters to the driver in each moment, and what doesn't.
+Constraints like brand guidelines, an existing design system, safety standards, and a reference product can feel limiting.
+Here they were clarifying, forcing sharper thinking about what actually matters to the driver, and what doesn't.

-Leading UX decisions as the sole designer on a multi-brand, multi-screen product also reinforced how much of great UX work lives in communication: aligning with stakeholders, documenting decisions precisely enough for engineers across time zones, and knowing when to advocate for the user's experience versus when to work within the system.
+Leading it solo also reinforced how much of great UX lives in communication: aligning stakeholders, documenting precisely enough for engineers across time zones, and knowing when to advocate for the user versus work within the system.

-The documentation discipline I developed on this project — writing specs thorough enough to eliminate ambiguity for a remote team — has shaped how I approach handoff and collaboration on every project since.
-Creating detailed documentation like this one forces me to engage deeply and understand the product inside out.
+The documentation discipline I built here, specs thorough enough to remove ambiguity for a remote team, has shaped how I approach handoff on every project since.